kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 In this lab, you have:

-- Installed Azure AD Connect and Initiate Synchronization.
+- Installed Microsoft Entra ID Connect and Initiate Synchronization.
 - Created Group Accounts to Test Synchronization.
 - Changed Group Membership to Test Synchronization.
 - Force a manual synchronization.